-The conjunctive particle て is by far the most important conjunctive in Japanese.
+The conjunctive particle て is by far the most important conjunctive particle in Japanese.
 By the end of this lesson, you should feel more comfortable in your ability to use and understand this fascinating particle.

 Though some call the て形 the Japanese "gerund", it can't be used as a nominal phrase, though ～ての might make one rethink this.
-Even so, ～ての is either a case of ellipsis (の is in replace of something) or an alternative 連体形 (Ex. 事実に基づいての論文 VS 事実に基づいた論文).
+Even so, ～ての is either a case of ellipsis (の is in place of something) or an alternative 連体形 (Ex. 事実に基づいての論文 VS 事実に基づいた論文).
 As other names cause problems, we'll continue to call it a conjunctive particle.

 Similar to ～た, the same sound changes mentioned above apply to ～て.
 It's important to note that て is generally thought to have come from the 連用形 of the perfective auxiliary つ, which is now obsolete.
 Some dispute this, however, and claim it has always existed.
 This will become important to keep in mind when tense in relation to て is addressed.

 At times, て creates adverbial-like expressions that don't have subjects or objects.
 Since the meanings of these expressions can't simply be understood from the verbs they come from, you have to treat them as separate words.
 Examples include 改める (to revise) VS 改めて (anew), 強いる(to coerce) VS 強いて (boldly).
 These phrases, though, will also not be the focus of this lesson.

 I left America for the first time in my life.

 There are other times when an auxiliary/supplementary verb of some kind comes after て to create a complex predicate phrase (Ex. ～ている and ～てある).
 Transitivity is a huge issue with these two endings.
 The first could result in a transitive or intransitive expression whereas the latter only results in an intransitive expression despite the verbs that it attaches to are all transitive.
 Essentially, the semantic issues are in large part determined by the latter element.